PDLT-University-of-York/test-split-site/docs/help/updates-issues.md

 Use our [support dashboards in Google Looker Studio](https://lookerstudio.google.com/embed/reporting/4de0e8c1-2254-4f46-a08e-e048d192baae/page/p_60kddgyw8c) to see:

- - **System Updates & Changes**: new features and changes that have been released, or are expected to be released soon on our systems
  - **Planned Outages/Degradations**: future, current and past planned outages or degradations, such as updates, maintenance or similar
  - **Unplanned Outages/Degradations** unplanned outages or degradations, ie. an unexpected problem that's taken a system completely offline or made it run slowly for end users.